marczz/rest-sphinx-memo/source/ReST.rst

       how
         Definition of "how".
       why : cause
-        We define why we do it
+        We define "why" we do it.

         In many paragraphs